 - Confirmed commitment to collect IPE Core Data Set

-The Nexus Innovations Network team will be working with all current Network members to answer questions and provide support in exploring opportunities for continued engagement.
+The Nexus Innovation Network team will be working with all current Network members to answer questions and provide support in exploring opportunities for continued engagement.
 You will be asked to complete questions in a Project Proposal so that we can understand your project in relation to others in the Network.

 Absolutely!
-Through 2019, Nexus Innovations Network members that have submitted survey and outcomes data will have access to the data and can download reports in the National Center IPE Information Exchange (the improved website formerly called the National Center Data Repository or NCDR).
+Through 2019, Nexus Innovation Network members that have submitted survey and outcomes data will have access to the data and can download reports in the National Center IPE Information Exchange (the improved website formerly called the National Center Data Repository or NCDR).

 All new projects will be invited to complete a Project Proposal.
 The Nexus Project Proposal guides your Nexus project design and implementation.
 It is intended to support development of a specific interprofessional practice and education (IPE) intervention, while recognizing that these projects often—and ideally— occur in the context of broader interprofessional transformations in educational and clinical environments.